 Walk Packets

 Walk packets split a voter list into smaller, assignable sections that a volunteer can complete in a single shift.
-Each packet belongs to a parent list, and progress logged in any packet automatically rolls up to that list.
+Each packet belongs to a parent list, and progress logged in any packet automatically rolls up to the list.

 Each packet card displays: